-A total of forty-four (44) bulk samples were collected during the survey and sent to an accredited laboratory for analysis.
+Forty-four (44) bulk samples were previously collected during the hazardous materials survey and sent to an accredited laboratory for analysis.
 A summary of potential asbestos-containing samples collected along with the sample location, type and friability are presented in Table 1.

-Laboratory certificates of analysis for asbestos are included in Appendix C.
+The Laboratory Certificates of Analysis for asbestos are included in Appendix C.